 The Importance of the Resurrection

-However, the Bible does not teach that our souls will live forever while our bodies rot, but that our bodies will one day be raised.
-Not only does Christ's resurrection prove that death does not have to be the termination of our physical existence, but it has always been a part of God's plan that Jesus' resurrection would only be the first, followed by many more.
+We should know by now that God has offered us forgiveness of sin and the gift of eternal life.
+See Salvation.
+However, the Bible does not teach that only our souls will live on forever in some ethereal world, but that our physical bodies will one day be raised.
+In other words, death will not be the termination of our physical existence.
+Jesus' resurrection was the first, but it will be followed by many, many more.

 How can we know this for sure?